jgkinnear/redux-entities-reducer/README.md

 # Redux Entities Reducer
 Redux Entities Reducer provides a toolkit for creating, using and maintaining the client side store of entities.

-It is simply a collection of popular libraries with a light layer of abstraction to allow ease of use.

 Redux Entities Reducer provides:
- - A Reducer which can be used as a central store for entities.
+ - A Reducer which can be used as a central slice in your redux store for entities.
- - An actions creators which can update, merge, reset, replace and delete entities.
+ - An suite of action creators which provide the ability to update, merge, reset, replace and remove entities.
  - A Controller to easily register and define relationships for entities.
- - Helper methods to normalize and denormalize entities.
+ - An Entity class which provides exposes functions to normalize and denormalize entity data.

 ## Installation
 To install the latest, stable version: